How to Render Lard

 Let me first demystify what “rendering” is.
 It means melting.
 All we are going to do is melt some fat.
 That’s it.
 I’m pretty sure you got this!

 Heat the oven to 280 degrees.

 I cheat.
-See how lovely and fluffy my lard appears?
-That is because my wonderful processor ran it through his giant meat grinder for me.
+My wonderful processor runs my lard through his giant meat grinder for me.
+This makes the lard melt faster and more evenly.
 If your pork fat is in one giant hunk – it’s OK.
 You will still be able to render it perfectly into lard.

 Here’s your choices: